stand-art/jaxn/Specification.md

 #### Notes

 A single-line comment may not contain additional control characters.
-It ends at either the end of the line or at the end of the input, meaning a trailing single-line comment after the last value that is not terminated by a newline is valid JAXN.
+It ends at either the end of the line, or at the end of  input, whichever is encountered first.

 ### Block comments